Paul Weller: Early life (1958–1975)

 Weller was born on 25 May 1958 in Woking, Surrey, to John and Ann Weller (née Craddock).
 Although born John William Weller, he became known as Paul by his parents.

 Weller's father worked as a taxi driver and a builder and his mother was a part-time cleaner.
 He started his education at Maybury County First School.
 His love of music began with the Beatles, then the Who and the Small Faces.
 When Weller was eleven he moved up to Sheerwater County Secondary school and had started playing the guitar.

 Weller's musical vocation was confirmed after seeing Status Quo in concert in 1972.

 He formed the first incarnation of the Jam, playing bass guitar with his school friends Steve Brookes (lead guitar), Dave Waller (rhythm guitar) and Neil Harris (drums), playing sets at school and their local youth club.
 When Harris and then Waller left the band, two more school friends replaced them: Rick Buckler on drums and Bruce Foxton on rhythm guitar.
 Weller's father, acting as their manager, began booking the four-piece into local working men's clubs, and the band began to forge a local reputation, playing a mixture of covers and songs written by Weller and Brookes.
 After Brookes left the band in 1976, Weller and Foxton decided to swap guitar roles, with Weller now the guitarist.

 Weller became interested in 1960s mod subculture in late 1974, particularly after hearing "My Generation" by the Who.
 As a result, he began riding a Lambretta scooter, styling his hair like Steve Marriott and immersing himself in 1960s soul and R&B music.
-At his instigation, the Jam began wearing mohair suits onstage and he and Foxton began playing Rickenbacker guitars (as favoured by the Who and the Beatles in the mid-1960s).
+At his instigation, the Jam began wearing mohair suits onstage and he and Foxton began playing Rickenbacker guitars.
 He has been a committed mod ever since, declaring in a 1991 interview that, "I'll always be a mod.
 You can bury me a mod".